 “You think I care about a kid?”
 Nick replies angrily.
 “Put your foot down, now.”

 I ignore him.
 He might not have morals but at least I have some, and I’m not putting the baby’s life at risk.
-I know I’m going to be arrested, that’s inevitable but I still have some sort of decency within me.
-And I don’t care what Nick says or does to me; he’s going to get the same treatment as me when he’s caught.
+I know I’m going to be arrested, that’s inevitable but I still have some decency within me.
+And I don’t care what Nick says or does; he’s going to get the same treatment as me when he’s caught.
 I look over at him; he’s scowling and I suspect he’s about to do something, when he suddenly lifts his leg over the gear stick and onto my right foot, trying to force it to the floor to make the car move faster.
-I struggle against him to keep control of the car as he grabs at the steering wheel.
-I feel his fist strike my face, and I’m dazed for just a moment, but it’s enough for him to reach further over and try to open the door.
+I struggle against him to keep control as he grabs at the steering wheel.
+His fist strikes my face and I’m dazed for just a moment, but it’s enough for him to reach further over and try to open the door.
 I realise he wants to push me out so I’ll get caught and he can escape, so I fight back but he’s too strong and he manages to get his fingers on the door handle.
 I struggle against him and his elbow connects hard with my jaw, before he reaches over again and this time, he succeeds and opens the door.
 He lifts his foot from mine for a second, and sits back to kick me out of the car just as the vehicle hits something hard and comes to a sudden stop.
 The baby screams hysterically as I try desperately to start the car, but no matter how many times I press the start button, there’s no way the engine is going to fire.

-The protocol.
-That’s one way to put it.
-Basically if we get caught we say nothing regardless of any deals the police offer.
-It is imperative that people like Mr Robertson are not mentioned or implicated in any of our criminal activities.
+The protocol, or as I know it in basic English, don’t grass regardless of any deals the police offer as it’s imperative Robertson and co are not implicated in any of the criminal activities.
 When it comes down to it, we are acting on our own and simply joyriding.
-In simple terms, we’ll be taking the fall.
 Nick opens the door, but before he gets out he turns back to me.

 “If I ever see you again, I’ll rip you to pieces,” he hisses before getting out and running into the dark.

+I watch him disappear into the night and I’m left with the baby and POD for company.
 I turn and stare at the POD, which is hovering just a few feet away while I try to decide what to do, but the screaming child in the rear seat makes the decision for me.
-It’s bitterly cold and I can’t leave the poor kid alone, so instead of running, I get out and rummage behind the drivers seat for something to stop the baby crying.
+It’s bitterly cold and I can’t leave the poor kid alone, so instead of running, I get out and rummage behind the driver’s seat for something to stop the baby crying.
 I know that staying will mean arrest and invisibility, but that was inevitable the second we stole the car.
-It wouldn’t have taken them long to find and arrest me, so I might as well accept it now rather than later, hoping my actions will somehow look more favourable in the eyes of the judge, and I’ll get a lesser sentence, maybe a week or so owing to the fact that I’m under eighteen.
+It wouldn’t have taken them long to find and arrest me, so I might as well accept it now rather than later, hoping my actions will somehow look more favourable in the eyes of the judge and I’ll get a lesser sentence, maybe a week or so owing to the fact that I’m under eighteen.

-As the van hits normal road, I think of Emily.
+As we hit normal road, my thoughts turn to Emily.
 Her beautiful mousy brown hair that glints with tinges of red when the sunlight hits it, that I’ll never be able to run my fingers through again.
 Her soft face, her sweet lips that only an hour or so ago I was kissing.
 I want to see her, but after this it’s not going to be possible.
 She won’t be allowed to speak to me without breaking the law.
 In fact, nobody will; I’ll be completely on my own, regardless of how long my sentence is.
+Then there’s her father to consider.
+There’s no way in hell he will let me anywhere near her after this.
+I’ve messed up big time.

-“Name and address,” he asks grumpily, not moving his head that is resting on his left palm and tapping his tablet with just his right hand.
+“Name and address,” he asks grumpily, not moving his head that is resting on his left palm and tapping his keyboard with just his right hand.

 “Nathan Yorke,” I reply and begin to give my old address when I lived with my father.
 I stop mid-sentence, realising my mistake and for a moment I have a complete mind-block, which the clerk interprets as me trying to give him false details.
 He lifts his head up, revealing a large red patch where his hand has pressed against it and glares sternly over his glasses, like he suspects I’m trying to hide something.
 I think fast and just in time, I remember and repeat it quickly to him.